joshuamkite/terraform-aws-ssh-bastion-service/README.md

 etc. Sadly the -172 (digits will vary) part is an artefact of systemd unit templating that appears difficult to avoid.

-**The host is set to run the latest patch release at deployment of Debian Stretch**.
+**The host instance(s) are set to run the latest patch release at deployment of Debian Stretch**.
 Debian was chosen because the socket activation requires systemd but Ubuntu 16.04 does not automatically set up dhcp for additional elastic network interfaces. **The login username is 'admin'**.
 The host sshd is available on port 2222 and uses standard ec2 ssh keying.
 If you do not whitelist any access to this port directly from the outside world (plan default) then it may be convenient to access from a container, e.g. with

     sudo apt install -y curl; ssh -p2222 admin@`curl -s http://169.254.169.254/latest/meta-data/local-ipv4`

-## Subnets
+# Changes from version 1.0

-`subnet_master` is required but any number of additional subnets may be specified as a list under `subnet_additional`.
-For each additional subnet an additional elastic network interface (NIC) is created, connected to this subnet with the bastion_service_host policy applied.
+In version 1.0 (download this release if you want it!) this plan deployed a simple static host.
+With the version 2 branch a move has been made to make this a high availabilty service with an autoscaling group, health checks and a load balancer.
+This has necessitated the removal of the feature in version 1.0 of creating and attaching to the container host an Elastic Network Interface for each additional subnet specified.
+With the new branch additional subnets are supplied instead to the autoscaling group.
+The expectation is that separation will be managed by vpc rather than segregated subnet.

 # In Use